PRATAP-KUMAR/gdm-extension/README.md

 # Observation: Occassionaly when system is updated or due to someother system errors, this extension stops working.
 In such a case you need to run `sudo ./install.sh` again.
 ```

-## Customize background colors, image, blur for each monitor upto 4 monitors for GDM Login Screen from the login screen itself.
+## Customize background colors, images, blur for each monitor upto 4 monitors for GDM Login Screen from the login screen itself.
-## Customize Shell theme, Icon theme, Fonts, Logo, Banner message for GDM Login Screen from the login screen itself.
+## Customize Shell themes, Icon themes, Fonts, Logo, Banner messages for GDM Login Screen from the login screen itself.

 ## Preview of the gdm-extension (pics from Ubuntu 24.04 GDM Login Screen)